Zamiell/stardew-valley/Min-Max_Guide.md

 * Water the crops that are not yet covered by sprinklers (if any).
 * Empty inventory.
 Retrieve 4 [Spring Foraging Bundle](https://stardewvalleywiki.com/Bundles#Spring_Foraging_Bundle) items + 4 [Spring Crops Bundle](https://stardewvalleywiki.com/Bundles#Spring_Crops_Bundle) items + 3 [Blacksmith's Bundle](https://stardewvalleywiki.com/Bundles#Blacksmiths_Bundle) items + 4 [Geologist's Bundle](https://stardewvalleywiki.com/Bundles#Geologists_Bundle) items + 2 [Adventurer's Bundle](https://stardewvalleywiki.com/Bundles#Adventurers_Bundle) items.
 * Go to the community center and complete the bundles for these items.
-  * Remember to exit out of the Golden Scroll after completing one of the Boiler Room bundles in order to prevent getting trapped in the bugged cutscene.
+  * Remember to exit out of the Golden Scroll after completing two of the Boiler Room bundles in order to prevent getting trapped in the bugged cutscene.
 * Also complete the vault bundles.
 * Go home and place the [Crystalarium](https://stardewvalleywiki.com/Crystalarium) and stick a diamond in it.
 * Empty inventory and go to the mines.